insertokername/custom-authlib/docs/oauth/index.rst

 OAuth & OpenID Connect
 ======================

-This section contains introduction and implementation of Authlib core OAuth 1.0, OAuth 2.0, and OpenID Connect.
+This section contains introduction and implementation of insertokname-authlib core OAuth 1.0, OAuth 2.0, and OpenID Connect.

 .. toctree::